 Oh crap!
 I knew all my day trading would come back to haunt me.

 I was already given a talk a couple times before about how I was spending too much time trading stocks, and not enough time focusing on my job.
 It would have been a dream come true to move to Taiwan to work.

 “OK Tom, we'll look elsewhere to fill these open positions.
 Guess that's it for Sam.
 Goodnight.“

 My heart sank.
 My boss didn't like me and I knew my days were numbered.
 It was mid-April, 2001.

-Then another phone call came one early May afternoon.
-This time, there was no need for me to pick it up because the VP sitting next to me did.
+There didn't seem to be a sense of urgency for Bear Stearns to hire me in the current environment.
+As I was waiting on a next round of interviews in early May, another phone call came in.
+This time, there was no need for me to pick it up because Elaine, the GS VP sitting next to me did.

 During my job interview process, Elaine had been my harshest interviewer.
-A graduate of Barnard College and The Wharton School of Business for an MBA, she was a strong woman you did not want to mess with.
-Just when I thought I had gotten the job, she requested to interview me a second time over coffee and asked more grilling questions.
+A graduate of Barnard College and The Wharton School of Business for an MBA, she was a strong woman you did not want to cross.
+Just when I thought I had gotten the job, she requested to interview me again over coffee and asked more grilling questions.

 After about a minute of conversation, Elaine said while on the phone, “I think you might want to speak to my colleague here.”
 She turned to me, told me to pick up the phone and have a chat.